TrueBlocks/trueblocks-core/docs/content/tutorials/step3.md

 chifra state --no_header --ether --chain mainnet --file grants.txt
 ```

-A bit slow, but this is the current ether balance of each of the grant receipients.
+A bit slow, but this is the current ether balance of each of the grant recipients.
 I don't know about you, all other things equal, I'd give to a project with a smaller balance than an larger one.
-Even if only because they're smart enough to drain thier wallet.
+Even if only because they're smart enough to drain their wallet.

 Notice four other things with this command: